-Adam Mohamed is one of our brilliant students that studied at Durban Boys High School.
+Adam Mohamed was one of the brilliant students of Iqraa Trust that studied at Durban Boys High School.
 He was always the top learner of his class and has been achieving an A aggregate throughout his schooling career.
 Adam is of Egyptian origin, born in Durban South Africa.
 Arabic is his home language but he learned English at a young age.
 His hobbies include reading, playing music, swimming, skating and surfing.

-Naseem Essa is another brilliant student of ours.
+Naseem Essa is another brilliant student of Iqraa Trust.
 He completed his Cambridge AS levels at Durban Boys High School in the year of 2020, achieving an A aggregate in Maths, Physics, Chemistry and Biology.

 He is studying towards a Bachelor of Medicine and Bachelor of Surgery (MBChB) at the University of Cape Town where he is performing exceptionally well.

 Naseem is a chess player and obtained his national chess colours at a very young age.
 He has represented South Africa in various international events around the world, such as the World Youth Chess Champions held in Russia, and the World Chess Olympiad, held in India.

 Naseem works closely with a NPO, where he coaches chess to educators from the rural areas.

 Naseem has a keen interest in music and its theoretical aspects.
 Guitar is his medium of expression and blues is his favourite genre to perform.

 Adam Mohamed (left) & Naseem Essa (right)

 Like his brother, Adam, Nureldin was also awarded a scholarship to study Computer Science and Mathematics at Harvard University, in Boston Massachusetts, USA.